jpcpol/ATLAS---Attention-s-Latent-Atlas-of-Specialized-heads-in-Transformers/README.md

-# ATLAS — *Attention's Latent Atlas of Specialized heads*
+# ATLAS — *Attention's Latent Atlas of Specialized heads in Transformers*

 > Formerly **NQP** (*Natural Quantization via State Preparation*).
 The founding quantization
 > hypothesis was refuted; the project's destination turned out to be **the geometry it uncovered